WilliamAufort/ImageIndexing/README.md

 	./genHistograms database 8 ".*snake.*pgm"

 computes the histograms of the pgm in database whose filename matches ".*snake.*pgm" on 8 threads.
 Be careful!
-This executable is too much long (more than a day with parallelization, about 100h sequentially).
-That's why you can use directly the histograms in the directory histograms/database
+This executable is too much long (very long even with parallelization, about 100h sequentially).
+That's why you can use directly the histograms in the directory histograms/database.

 	./indexing